xtuml/bridgepoint/doc-bridgepoint/notes/9836_referential/9836_referential_dnt.md

 ### 9. Unit Test

 9.1  masl_round_trip regression
 9.1.1  Run regression_test.
 9.1.2  See empty diff files.

 9.2  BridgePoint test
-9.2.1 TODO - See [2.1] comment #3
+9.2.1  Validate user scenario
+* Create a xtUML project and import the test model attached to [2.1]
+* Open model explorer and navigate to where you can see the attributes under `Dog Owner`
+* Right-click on the first `name` attribute
+* :+1: `Combine With...` shows up on the CME.
+* Activate `Combine With...`
+* :+1: The dialog opens and shows `name` in the dropdown list
+* Right-click on the second `name` attribute
+* :+1: `Combine With...` shows up on the CME.
+* Activate `Combine With...`
+* :+1: The dialog opens and shows `name` in the dropdown list

 ### End